klandestino/cursorial/readme.md

-Register one or more loops in your theme's `function.php` and then use them as any other loop in your theme with `have_posts()`, `the_post()` etc. Editors can then manage these loops in the administration by simply drag posts to these loops or between them and override the posts content if they like.
+Register one or more loops in your theme's `function.php` and then use them as any other loop in your theme with `have_posts()`, `the_post()` etc. Editors can then manage these loops in the administration by simply drag posts to these loops or between them and override the posts' content if they like.
 They'll find posts in a search box just next to the loops.

 The loops can be configured to

 * allow just a limited number of posts,
 * to have posts with children (like nested loops, related content etc),
-* make posts' content overrideable and optional
+* make posts' content overrideable and optional,
-* and be set together in the administration.
+* be set together in the administration,
+* and use images fetched from content or the featured image.

 ### No additional database tables or writeable directories are added